 [R-5.1.2-004] The MSGin5G Service shall support acknowledgement of delivery status (success, failure) of a message and indication of reason if the delivery is failed.

-The NG-RAN nodes report succesful scheduling of broadcast to the CBC (not of failed scheduling).
+The NG-RAN nodes report successful scheduling of broadcast to the CBC (not of failed scheduling).

 [R-5.1.2-005] The MSGin5G Service shall support storage of a message if a UE is unavailable (disconnected or power off) for future delivery once the UE becomes available.